-For the pollutants which are essentially groups of pollutants (PM, NMVOC), a speciation into actual components has been calculated and provided along with this inventory.
-At the most detailed sector level, the PM and 515 NMVOC were split in various components for each source.
-PM emissions are divided into EC (elemental carbon), OC (expressed in full molecular mass), sulphate (SO4), sodium and other minerals.
-NMVOC emissions have been split in 23 different hydrocarbon groups.
-This was done by combining information many literature sources over the last decades.
-For PM most of the information is derived from an earlier EC and OC inventory for Europe (Visschedijk et al., 2009), supplemented by the EMEP/EEA Guidebook (EEA, 2019a) and other source 520 specific literature.
+For the pollutants which are essentially groups of pollutants (PM, NMVOCs), a speciation into actual components has been calculated and provided along with this inventory.
+At the most detailed sector level, the PM and NMVOCs were split into various components for each source.
+PM emissions are divided into EC (elemental carbon), OC (expressed in full molecular mass), sulfate (SO4), sodium and other minerals.
+NMVOC emissions have been split into 23 different hydrocarbon groups.
+This was done by combining information from many literature sources over the last decades.
+For PM most of the information is derived from an earlier EC and OC inventory for Europe (Visschedijk et al., 2009), supplemented by the EMEP/EEA Guidebook (EEA, 2019a) and other source-specific literature.
 The sources for NMVOC speciation consist of many older source-specific reports from which a complete and consistent database was derived (Olivier et al., 1996).
-This consistent database has been the basis for many later work on NMVOC speciation (Theloke and Friedrich, 2007), and it has also been the basis for the latest speciated NMVOC inventory which was developed for the EDGAR global inventory (Huang et al., 2017).
-Eventually, both PM and NMVOC profiles are provided per country and per year, reflecting the different shares 525 of subsectors and fuels in each situation.
-In the case of PM, the profiles distinguish between fine (<2.5 μm) and coarse mode (2.5-10μm) particles.
+This consistent database has been the basis for many later works on NMVOC speciation (Theloke and Friedrich, 2007), and it was also the basis for the latest speciated NMVOC inventory, which was developed for the EDGAR global inventory (Huang et al., 2017).
+Eventually, both PM and NMVOC profiles are provided per country and per year, reflecting the different shares of subsectors and fuels in each situation.
+In the case of PM, the profiles distinguish between fine- (< 2.5 $\mu$ m) and coarse-mode (2.5-10 $\mu$ m) particles.

 Temporal emission profiles can be used to break down annual emissions into hourly values by means of applying factors representing the month, the day in the week and the hour in the day.
-These are default profiles per GNFR sector, to be applied for all pollutants, countries and years, largely based on the earlier temporal profiles provided with the TNO_MACC-II inventory (Kuenen et al., 2014).
+These are default profiles per GNFR sector, to be applied for all pollutants, countries and years, largely based on the earlier temporal profiles provided with the TNO\MACC-II inventory (Kuenen et al., 2014).
 Recently a more detailed set of temporal profiles (CAMS-TEMPO) has been proposed (Guevara et al., 2021), for which the evaluation is currently ongoing.
 Based on the results of this evaluation, the default temporal profiles may be updated in the future.

 Finally, for the emission height a default height profile per sector is included, which accounts for the average effective emission height (including plume rise), based on earlier work (Bieser et al., 2011).
-Especially in sectors which include stacks, emissions are released into the atmosphere at higher altitude, which has important consequences for air quality especially close to these sources.
+Especially in sectors which include stacks, emissions are released into the atmosphere at a higher altitude, which has important consequences for air quality, especially close to these sources.

-The PM and NMVOC speciation files, the default temporal emission profiles as well as the default emission height profiles are all available as separate files which are provided along with the gridded data files.
+The PM and NMVOC speciation files, the default temporal emission profiles, and the default emission height profiles are all available as separate files, which are provided along with the gridded data files.

-540 3 Results
+3 Results